woywoy123/AnalysisG/README.md

 An integer which regulates the number of entries to process for each given core.
 This is particularly relevant when constructing events, as to avoid memory issues.
 As an example, if Threads is set to 2 and `chnk` is set to 10, then 10 events will be processed per core.
-- `Tree`:
-The tree the analysis should process.
-If set to `None`, all trees will be considered.
 - `EventStart`:
 The event to start from given a set of ROOT samples.
 Useful for debugging specific events.
 - `EventStop`: